Amid a pending North Carolina ag-gag bill, Animal Outlook undercover video reveals horrific abuse at Mountaire Farms chicken slaughterhouse.

-- Birds being violently thrown around the facility
+- Workers violently throwing birds around the facility

-- Workers punching, shoving, and pushing birds who are hanging, upside-down in shackles
+- Workers punching, shoving, and pushing helpless birds hanging upside down shackled by their feet

 - A worker ripping out bird’s feathers and throwing them at another worker

-- Birds being forcefully slammed into leg shackles
+- Workers forcefully slamming birds into leg shackles

-- Sick or injured birds being thrown into piles of dead and other dying birds like garbage material
+- Workers throwing sick or injured birds into piles of dead and other dying birds like garbage

 This level of violence against animals is so egregious that it violates the state’s animal protection laws.
 Animal Outlook has turned over the evidence to Robeson County law enforcement and is hopeful this case of cruelty will be taken seriously.

-The North Carolina legislature is currently fast-tracking a dangerous anti-whistleblower Ag-Gag bill that, if enacted, would have prevented COK’s investigator from shedding light on these violent acts.
-SB433/HB405 aims to make it illegal to document and expose nearly any wrong-doing inside factory farms and slaughterhouses — from animal abuse and labor issues to food safety and environmental violations.
+The North Carolina legislature is currently fast-tracking a dangerous anti-whistleblower Ag-Gag bill that, if enacted, would have prevented our investigator from shedding light on these violent acts.
+SB433/HB405 aims to make it illegal to document and expose nearly any wrongdoing inside factory farms and slaughterhouses — from animal abuse and labor issues to food safety and environmental violations.

 This isn’t the first time North Carolina has attempted to pass an Ag-Gag law that aims to keep Americans in the dark.
 In just the past few years, undercover investigations in North Carolina have exposed shocking cruelty, including sick and injured birds being buried alive at a chicken factory farm in Harnett County that was also documented by Animal Outlook.

-Mountaire Farms is the 7th largest chicken slaughterer in the US with operations in North Carolina, Maryland, and Delaware.
+Mountaire Farms is the seventh largest chicken slaughterer in the U.S. with operations in North Carolina, Maryland and Delaware.